garzoc/tex_yoda_2_configurator/doc/README.md

 > but when other keys are added it uses just a single byte encoding.
 And this only occurs when the key is bound to **fn1**
 > **Possible bug?**

-#### FN key binding and binary header

-The binary header is made up of 32 bytes.
-Depending on which profile you enable the fn layer on, it will affect the binary header differently.

-1. Enabling fn layer on **profile3** has no affect on the binary header
-2. Enabling fn layer on **profile2** will only affect the 29th byte incrementing the default value of `0x40` by the number of bytes added by each enabled fn layer
-   8 or 16
-3. Enabling fn layer on **profile1** will do the same thing as for profile2 but also for the 21th byte.

 ### Macros